efrec/efrec/README.md

 #### About Me

 I'm @efrec.

-I work in IT as a sysadmin.
-Formerly physics and occasional dev.
+IT and occasional dev.
+Formerly physics.